Plogeur/STOAT/README.md

 ## Project Overview

-STOAT is a specialized tool developed for conducting Genome-Wide Association Studies (GWAS) with a unique focus on snarl structures within pangenome graphs.
-Unlike traditional GWAS tools that analyze linear genome variants, STOAT processes VCF files to extract and analyze snarl regions—complex structural variations that capture nested and overlapping variant patterns within a pangenome.
+STOAT-NODE is a specialized tool developed for conducting Genome-Wide Association Studies (GWAS) with a unique focus on node within pangenome graphs.
+Unlike traditional GWAS tools that analyze linear genome variants, STOAT processes VCF files to extract and analyze node regions—complex structural variations that capture nested and overlapping variant patterns within a pangenome.
 This approach allows for a more nuanced understanding of genetic variations in diverse populations and complex traits.

 STOAT supports both binary and quantitative phenotypes:

-- For binary phenotypes (e.g., case vs control studies), it utilizes chi-squared tests and Fisher’s exact test to evaluate associations between phenotype groups and snarl variants, providing robust statistical validation even in cases of sparse data.
+- For binary phenotypes (e.g., case vs control studies), it utilizes chi-squared tests and Fisher’s exact test to evaluate associations between phenotype groups and variants, providing robust statistical validation even in cases of sparse data.

-- For quantitative phenotypes (e.g., traits measured on a continuous scale), the tool employs linear regression models to assess the association between snarl structures and phenotype values, allowing for continuous trait mapping with greater precision.
+- For quantitative phenotypes (e.g., traits measured on a continuous scale), the tool employs linear regression models to assess the association between node and phenotype values, allowing for continuous trait mapping with greater precision.

 ## Installation